-Andrew Novick is in his fifth season as head men’s basketball coach at Plymouth State in 2015-16.
-Novick has more than a decade of collegiate coaching experience, including stints as assistants at the University of Maryland and Tulane University.
+Andrew Novick enters his ninth season as head men’s basketball coach at Plymouth State in 2019-20.
+He became the program’s 13th head coach when he was hired in 2011, after gaining valuable experience throughout collegiate basketball, including stints as assistants at the University of Maryland and Tulane University.

 After earning a varsity letter and captaining Deering High's basketball team, Novick earned a bachelor's degree in political science from the University of Chicago in 1999.
 During his college years he managed and coached in the Yes!
 To Youth program in Portland, Maine, a basketball clinic that serves approximately 400 middle and high schoolers annually.